OnroerendErfgoed/skosprovider_getty/docs/source/development.rst

 Development
 ===========

-skosprovider_getty is being developed by the
+Skosprovider_getty is being developed by the
 `Flanders Heritage Agency`_.

-Since we place a lot of importance of code quality, we expect to have a good amount of code coverage present and run frequent unit tests.
+Since we place a lot of importance on code quality, we expect to have a good amount of code coverage present and run frequent unit tests.
 All commits and pull requests will be tested with `Travis-ci`_.
 Code coverage is being monitored with `Coveralls`_.